 Motor tanker Victor Ross, owned by British Mexican Petroleum Co, London, was in ballast in the convoy OB-251, between New York and London, position 56.04N, 18.30W (see map), when at 09.41 hours on 2 Dec, 1940, it was hit by two torpedoes from U-43.
 The U-boat tried to finish off the ship at 09.50 hours but then had to dive shortly afterwards to evade a ramming attempt.
 Another hit at 10.15 hours caused the ship to sink by the stern.
 The master, 42 crew members and one gunner were lost; there were no survivors.
 Frank's brother, Vincent, wrote a poem to his late brother which includes the line, "Yes, yes, my brother, I hear you now that death has cleared the way".
-Brothers, Joseph Francis and James Hughes, of Belfast, NI, were lost in this tragedy; it was 10 days before their family received a telegram saying they were presumed lost and it was "many years after the war before full details were made available" (BBC History website).
 Michael Francis Roberts is commemorated on the Tower Hill Memorial.